-If you meet these qualifications, then you are eligible for the tax break.
+If you meet these qualifications, then you may be eligible for the tax break.
 As you can tell, this will heavily increase the benefits of selling your home for a profit.

 Qualifying for a Reduced Home Sale Exclusion

 A reduced exclusion, also known as a partial exclusion of gain, allows you to claim part of the tax break, even if you don’t meet all of the above requirements.
 If you have only lived in your home for one year, for instance, you could be exempt for just $125,000 of any profit you make from selling your home.

 You must have a valid reason to qualify for a reduced exclusion, though.
 Valid reasons include changes in employment, changes in health or any other unforeseen circumstance that makes it necessary for you to sell your home sooner than anticipated.

 Reporting Your Home Sale on Your Taxes

 If your profit on your home sale is less than the exemption amount and you meet the other qualifications, you do not have to report your home sale on your tax return.
 If you exceed or don’t qualify the exemption, you will need to report your home sale.
 Any profit that exceeds or does not qualify for the exemption is taxed as a capital gain under Schedule D.

 While it’s possible you’ll have to pay taxes on the sale of your home, chances are you won’t have to.
 If you meet a few simple requirements, up to $250,000 of profit on the sale of your home is tax-free.
 This figure jumps to $500,000 if you file jointly.
 In fact, if you don’t owe taxes, you don’t even need to list your home sale on your tax return.
 Any taxed profit falls under the capital gains guidelines.

 Home Buying Tips